Facing problems with automatic Windows updates, you can temporarily hide/block them. Here’s how to hide updates in Windows 10 and 11.

-2. In the main window, click on the “Next” button to continue.
+2. In the main window, click the “Next” button to continue.

 3. Since we want to hide the updates, click on the “Hide Updates” option.

-4. The application will now scan your system and lists all the available updates.
+4. The application will now scan your system and list all the available updates.
 Select the checkbox next to the update you want to hide and click on the “Next” button.

 5. The application will now hide the selected update automatically.
 Once hidden, you will see the “fixed” message on the next screen.
 Click on the “Close” button, and you are done.